Léopold Reichling

 Léopold Nicolas Reichling (March 11, 1921 in Luxembourg City – May 2, 2009) was a Luxembourgish biologist and naturalist.

 He is especially known for his publications in the fields of botany, zoology and nature conservation.
 He assembled three major scientific collections: an herbarium, a collection of heteroptera and a collection of human artefacts of the Stone Age.

-The following taxa were named after Léopold Reichling:
+The following are some taxa that were named after Léopold Reichling: